lkalajzic/lkalajzic/README.md

 </h1>

-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning the MERN stack
 - 📫 You can reach me at lukakalajzic@gmail.com
 - 📊 I'm pretty good at marketing as well
 - 🏁 That's all :)